-Greetings, and thanks for your interest in Django in June’s 2018 concerts.
+Greetings, and thanks for your interest in Django in June’s 2019 concerts.
 Every year, Django in June brings serious students of the Gypsy jazz tradition to Northampton for a week of djamming and study with world class musicians.
 On Friday and Saturday night those same artists offer us all a grand finale at Northampton’s historic Academy of Music theater.
-Here’s what we have in store for you on this, our 15th anniversary.
-Please join us!

 Both shows start at 7:30